-BIO-6 The project owner shall develop and implement project-specific Worker Environmental Awareness Program (WEAP) and shall secure approval for the WEAP from the BLM Biologist, USFWS, CDFG, and the CPM.
+- BIO-6 The project owner shall develop and implement project-specific Worker Environmental Awareness Program (WEAP) and shall secure approval for the WEAP from the BLM Biologist, USFWS, CDFG, and the CPM.
 The WEAP shall be administered to all onsite personnel including surveyors, construction engineers, employees, contractors, contractor's employees, supervisors, inspectors, subcontractors, and delivery personnel.
 The WEAP shall be implemented during site mobilization, ground disturbance, grading, construction, operation, and closure.
-The WEAP shall:

-Be developed by or in consultation with the Designated Biologist and consist of an on-site or training center presentation in which supporting electronic media and written material, including wallet-sized cards with summary information on special status species and sensitive biological resources, is made available to all participants;

-Discuss the locations and types of sensitive biological resources on the project site and adjacent areas, explain the reasons for protecting these resources, and the function of flagging in designating sensitive resources and authorized work areas:

-Place special emphasis on FTHL, including information on physical characteristics, distribution, behavior, ecology, sensitivity to human activities, legal protection and status, penalties for violations, reporting requirements, and protection measures;

-Include signage to be posted at the entrance to the project site and throughout the project site which has the following information:

-15 m.p.h. speed limit 10 m.p.h. speed limit (for all unpaved roads that are not stabilized) or 25 m.p.h. speed limit (for all paved or stabilized roads); provided, however, that the Designated Biologist will monitor the roads and have the authority to adjust the speed limit if there is a marked increase in species' mortality on the roads;

-A picture of the FTHL; and

-Reminder to check under vehicles before driving.

-Include a discussion of fire prevention measures to be implemented by workers during project activities; request workers to dispose of cigarettes and cigars appropriately and not leave them on the ground or buried;

-Present the meaning of various temporary and permanent habitat protection measures;

-Identify whom to contact if there are further comments and questions about the material discussed in the program; and

-Include a training acknowledgment form to be signed by each worker indicating that they received the WEAP training and shall abide by the guidelines.

-The specific program can be administered by a competent individual(s) acceptable to the Designated Biologist.
+The WEAP shall: - Be developed by or in consultation with the Designated Biologist and consist of an on-site or training center presentation in which supporting electronic media and written material, including wallet-sized cards with summary information on special status species and sensitive biological resources, is made available to all participants; - Discuss the locations and types of sensitive biological resources on the project site and adjacent areas, explain the reasons for protecting these resources, and the function of flagging in designating sensitive resources and authorized work areas; - Place special emphasis on FTHL, including information on physical characteristics, distribution, behavior, ecology, sensitivity to human activities, legal protection and status, penalties for violations, reporting requirements, and protection measures; - Include signage to be posted at the entrance to the project site and throughout the project site which has the following information: - o 15 m.p.h. speed limit 10 m.p.h. speed limit (for all unpaved roads that are not stabilized) or 25 m.p.h. speed limit (for all paved or stabilized roads); except in specific areas identified by the Designated Biologist where the speed limit on paved an stabilized roads needs to be less than 25 miles per hour to lessen wildlife impacts; - A picture of the FTHL; and - o Reminder to check under vehicles before driving. - Include a discussion of fire prevention measures to be implemented by workers during project activities; request workers to dispose of cigarettes and cigars appropriately and not leave them on the ground or buried; - Present the meaning of various temporary and permanent habitat protection measures; - Identify whom to contact if there are further comments and questions about the material discussed in the program; and - Include a training acknowledgment form to be signed by each worker indicating that they received the WEAP training and shall abide by the guidelines. - The specific program can be administered by a competent individual(s) acceptable to the Designated Biologist.